TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 #### Self restriction and limitation

-  Before we get started we need to lay down some ground rules.
+  Before we get started, we need to lay down some ground rules.
 As we all know JavaScript is a dynamic language the restriction we have in other languages does not exist in JavaScript for example if you create an array of size `16` to be your buckets size, nothing stopping you from storing items at index `500`.
-This defeats the purpose we are trying to demonstrate so we need to put some self restriction to work around this.
+This defeats the purpose we are trying to demonstrate, so we need to put some self restriction to work around this.

-  1. When you create a function that takes a hash code value and returns the bucket index use this snippet before the function returns to make sure it's accessing inbound array indexes only.
+  1. When you create a function that takes a hash code value and returns the bucket index, use this snippet before the function returns to make sure it's accessing inbound array indexes only.

       ```javascript
       if (index < 0 || index >= buckets.length) {